The author

-Manuel Wolf has dedicated his book “Air War over Europe 1939-1945: The Lufwaffe tested to the limit” to his father Gottfried Wolf, who saw action as a young fighter pilot during the last days of the 2nd World War.
+Manuel Wolf dedicated his book “Air war over Europe 1939 – 1945: The Luftwaffe tested to the limit” to his father Gottfried Wolf, who was deployed as a young fighter pilot in the final days of the Second World War.

-Dr Wolf, you are a doctor by profession.
+Dr Wolf, you are a dentist by profession.
 That’s a strenuous job.
 What led you to work on such a project for so many years?

 Dr Manuel Wolf: